stride3d/stride-docs/en/contributors/contribution-workflow/github-pull-request-guidelines.md

 **Generic categories:**

-- `breaking-change` label: If the PR introduces a breaking change, it should be labeled as such.
+- `breaking-change` label: If the PR introduces a breaking change, it should be labelled as such.
-- `enhancement` label: If the PR introduces a new feature or improvement, it should be labeled accordingly.
+- `enhancement` label: If the PR introduces a new feature or improvement, it should be labelled accordingly.
-- `bug-fix` label: If the PR fixes a bug, it should be labeled as such.
+- `bug-fix` label: If the PR fixes a bug, it should be labelled as such.

 **Stride-specific categories:**